Lamer87/Space_Engineers_DLC_unlocker/README.md

 Space Engineers DLC unlocker

-As "[ColorfulRainbow](https://github.com/0x000015/ColorfulRainbow)" is no longer updated, I decided to continue its work (Special thanks to user 0x000015).

 You have to replace the game files with those in the archive.
 If you mess with something, a backup is included so you don't have to recheck your files from Steam.